 Learn More: 7 of the Best Student Loans for Bad Credit

 While most federal student loans don’t require a credit check, private student loan lenders will review your credit before issuing a new loan.
+To increase your chances of being approved, consider looking at private student loans aimed at those with low credit scores.
 Here’s a brief look at how your credit is used to approve a private student loan:

 - Getting your loan rate: You can usually check your rate by filling out a short form that allows the lender to take a quick look at your credit, as well as other factors.
 This typically involves a soft credit check, which won’t impact your credit score.